Frederick, Wappingers eye sectional success after trying offseason

 “Every skill you do has to be perfect,” she said.
 “Every tenth (of a point) counts, and you can’t mess up on anything.”

-READ: All-Stars: Wappingers’ Frederick is the area’s top gymnast
+READ: All-Stars – Wappingers’ Frederick is the area’s top gymnast

 READ: Area wrestlers earn entry to Section 1 championships